 Empower the Community to Share Concerns Through Anonymous Reporting

-Communities must leverage available tools and technology that can help stop school violence before it starts.Use of communications tools allowing students and others in the community to anonymously report potential threats and other concerns has demonstrated success in preventing potential violence.
+One of most effective implementations in school safety is the use of communication tools allowing students and others in the community to anonymously report potential threats and other concerns.
+This practice has demonstrated success in preventing potential violence.
 Students often know long before adults do what is occurring in their schools and communities, including fighting and bullying, substance abuse, dangerous and concerning behaviors, threats, depression, suicidal statements and self-injury, witnessed either in-person or online.
 Some states like Colorado mandate that public schools implement tip line programs.
 Tip reporting processes should be simple; providing students, parents and community members with a safe way to report information about any issues that concern their safety or the safety of others.
 It should also meet the following criteria:

 - The anonymity of every report should be guaranteed—no caller ID or data tracking.

 - The program should be available to all members of the community.